trill-lang/trill/README.md

 ## Outstanding issues

 - The LLVM JIT doesn't currently work when linking the trill runtime.
 I'm trying to fix this with little luck.
-  - You'll need to compile trill programs using the Makefile in the `examples/` directory.
+  - You'll need to compile trill programs to run them.
 - Closures are entirely unsupported in the LLVM backend.
 Closures are very much still in progress.
 - There are no generics.
 I’m still speccing out the generics system, but I’m thinking it’ll be fairly similar to C++’s [Concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)) proposal — everything verified before being explicitly instantiated.
 - There are no `enum` s, like in Swift. `enum`s from C are currently imported as global constants